 The closer to software development the better.
 While some posts may be technology-specific (.NET world), most are not going to be.
 You will be exposed to architecture and productivity topics.
 Other than these two, software development in general will be the best description of other content.

-Architecture – by architecture I mean how everything will work together in general, also how certain modules could be designed on a algorithm level.
+Architecture – by architecture I mean how everything will work together in general, design and business considerations.